asimd/scanspire-apidocs/README.md

 # Scanspire API Documentation

 This repository hosts the Swagger UI for Scanspire's API documentation.
-It uses GitHub Pages to provide a beautiful, interactive interface for exploring and understanding the Scanspire API.
+It provides a beautiful, interactive interface for exploring and understanding the Scanspire API.

 ## Viewing the Documentation

-You can view the live API documentation at [[https://asimd.github.io/scanspire-apidocs]([https://apidocs.scanspire.com](https://apidocs.scanspire.com/)/)](https://asimd.github.io/scanspire-apidocs).
+You can view the live API documentation at [https://apidocs.scanspire.com/](https://apidocs.scanspire.com/).

 ## API Specification